Our PolyLevel® Dealers Serving Montana

 Previously, sinking concrete was repaired by a technique called "mud jacking" that uses a thick slurry to fill in the gap underneath the sunken concrete.
 While effective, it is not the most efficient way to solve the problem, and adds more weight above the compacting soil.

-Today, select contractors in Montana are trained and certified to provide a better alternative to mud jacking.
+Today, select contractors in Montana are trained and to provide a better alternative to mud jacking.
 PolyLevel is a less intrusive, lighter weight solution that doesn't add more weight to the problem.

-If you are seeing signs of sinking concrete on your property, have a contractor certified to provide the PolyLevel alternative to mud jacking take a look at it.
-The following Montana contractors are trained and certified to provide a free estimate to solve your sinking concrete problem.
+If you are seeing signs of sinking concrete on your property, have a contractor to provide the PolyLevel alternative to mud jacking take a look at it.
+The following Montana contractors are trained and to provide a free estimate to solve your sinking concrete problem.

 Recent job requests for PolyLevel in MT: